The Man with the Answers

 The Man with the Answers (Ο άνθρωπος με τις απαντήσεις) is a 2021 romantic drama road film written and directed by Stelios Kammitsis.
 It stars Vasilis Magouliotis as a Greek man who takes a road trip to Germany and Anton Weil as the hitchhiking German student he picks up and falls in love with.
 The film is an international co-production between Greece, Cyprus, and Italy.

 Plot

 Victoras is a Greek former diving champion who now works at a furniture factory and lives with his sick grandmother by the sea in Greece.
 Distraught after her death, he decides to dust off her old car and take a road trip to Germany, where his estranged mother lives in Bavaria.
 On the ferry to Italy, he meets carefree and eccentric German student Matthias, who is on his way home.
 Matthias persuades Victoras to let him join his road trip.
-As they drive, the uptight and repressive Victoras clashes with the more free-spirited Matthias, but they soon find common emotional ground as their summer road trip takes unexpected turns and they find themselves falling in love with each other.
+As they drive, the uptight and repressed Victoras clashes with the more free-spirited Matthias, but they soon find common emotional ground as their summer road trip takes unexpected turns and they find themselves falling in love with each other.